flygarej/getpostdemo-intern/README.md

 # getpostdemo Project

+This project is a placeholder for code samples to be used as help for our intern at work.
+Probably useless for anyone else, but if you find anything you need, go ahead.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .